U.K. Treasury Chief Confident on Reaching Trade Pact With U.S. --Update

-WASHINGTON – U.K. Treasury chief Philip Hammond said Friday he is confident the U.K. and the U.S. can strike a wide-ranging free-trade accord once Britain has left the European Union.
+WASHINGTON – U.K. Treasury chief Philip Hammond said Friday he is confident the U.K. and the U.S. can strike a free-trade accord once Britain has left the European Union, saying a wide-ranging deal would benefit both economies.

 Continue Reading Below